jboss-developer/jboss-migration-center/_snippets/migration_drivers.md

 ### Java EE Migration ###

 Migrating Java EE applications is in theory no more difficult than migrating pure web applications.
-However, keep in mind that a main of Java EE specifications is to facilitate the integration of multiple frameworks with diverse functionalities.
-This means that, in most cases, you will be implementing several "mini-migrations".
+However, the purpose of Java EE specifications is to facilitate the integration of multiple frameworks with diverse functionalities.
+This means that there will in practice be many mini-migrations involved.

   In addtion, if proprietary IDEs are used in the development of Java EE applications, these will often have the generated classes extend and implement proprietary classes and interfaces.